Nirineya/Nirineya/README.md

 ---

 ### 🔭 What I’m Working On
 - **App for AdGuard AdBlocker** – building a tool to help users create custom blocking rules.
-Planning to create repo for it, and upload first working prototype in November.
+Planning to create repo for it, and upload first working prototype in December.
 - Exploring more complex apps with a focus on intuitive UI/UX.

 ---